 Aging can take a toll on the body, but stretching is a great way to reduce aches, loosen up muscles and relax your joints.
-Here are nine of our favorites that will keep you active and healthy.
+Here are eight of our favorites that will keep you active and healthy.

 For many older adults, maintaining mobility at an older age can be quite difficult.
 Our bodies, like any machine, undergo many changes as we age, which can make staying active and mobile all the more challenging.
 Through proper care and exercise, however, we can strengthen our muscles and joints to help mitigate changes and keep our bodies strong and flexible.
 Staying active and mobile can be a challenge, but maintaining a healthy and active lifestyle means that we are working our body’s muscles to stay strong and mobile well into old age.

-Impact of Age on Flexibility
+Impact of age on flexibility

 Aging affects many different parts of the body.
 When it comes to flexibility, your muscles, joints and tendons all change in a way that impacts flexibility for seniors and can affect your mobility, strength and more.